What is data visibility? What does it mean for modern companies?

-The concept of data visibility is becoming a more prevalent topic of conversation, but when it comes to what it actually means, people can get confused.
+The concept of data visibility for modern companies is becoming a more prevalent topic of conversation, but when it comes to what it actually means, people can get confused.

 Don’t worry.
 It’s not actually as complex as it sounds.

 Let’s try a driving analogy.
 When you’re out in your car, the distance that you can see clearly is your visibility.
 It decides your speed, how close you are to other cars, and how you’ll get to your destination.

 But on a foggy or rainy day, your visibility is super reduced.
 You’ll need to turn on your headlights, in order to get to your destination.

 The same can be said with how data is stored and processed.

 The destination when it comes to data is whether or not you can use it for analysis.
 Data, by itself, is relatively useless.
 People have and store the data in order to get to a conclusion – or destination.

 If you have huge amounts of unstructured data, it’s the equivalent of driving on a foggy day.
 You can’t see where you’re going, or where you need to make a turn.
 But by putting some structure in your data, you can improve the visibility.
 It’s essentially the same as turning on your fog lights.